 - Allow about two to six hours of drying time before you can sleep on your pillow again

-Memory Foam Pillow in Washing Machine
+Can Memory Foam Pillows be Washed in the Washing Machine?

 Never use a washing machine to clean a solid foam pillow.
 The movement of the agitator particularly the final spin cycle can cause the foam to shred into small pieces.